ntoll/ntoll.github.io/posts/aesthetic-approach.md

 the lovability of a spare part for a [Dalek](https://en.wikipedia.org/wiki/Dalek).

-The qualities of such artifacts reflect our way of paying attention to the world.
+The qualities of such artefacts reflect our way of paying attention to the world.
 As my examples demonstrate, at this moment in time our culture is often tragically obsessed with typical beauty and efficient convenience while ignoring or squashing latent vital beauty and the possibility for gentle and nourishing rituals or encounters with others.
-Furthermore, our culture has an unhealthy obsession with data and quantitive measurement as a means to "accurately" (typically) describe and pay attention to the world.
-To be clear, I'm not against data gathering nor quantitive measurement - these are demonstrably very useful and often essential for hoped-for outcomes and important informative analysis.
-The problem is with our attention: the tragically ignorant or inappropriate way to engage with and pay attention to the world in a relentlessly quantitive manner (we've measured it, so it must be true!).
+Furthermore, our culture has an unhealthy obsession with data and quantitative measurement as a means to "accurately" (typically) describe and pay attention to the world.
+To be clear, I'm not against data gathering nor quantitative measurement - these are demonstrably very useful and often essential for hoped-for outcomes and important informative analysis.
+The problem is with our attention: the tragically ignorant or inappropriate way to engage with and pay attention to the world in a relentlessly quantitative manner (we've measured it, so it must be true!).
 For instance, focusing on the number of "likes" on a social media post to indicate a meaningful social life, or counting calories as a proxy for healthy living, or coffee bean status as an important aspect of enjoying a drink with your loved one at breakfast.

 Such misplacement of attention has an unfortunate side effect, a sort of self fulfilling aspect.
-By choosing to pay attention to things in a quantitive manner - a manner that gives an apparently clear "typical" answer - we get into a situation where anything that gives such an apparently clear answer becomes a priority.
+By choosing to pay attention to things in quantitative manner - a manner that gives an apparently clear "typical" answer - we get into a situation where anything that gives such an apparently clear answer becomes a priority.
 Why?
-Because we're able to quantify our quantitive outlook (we now have 173% more data points than last time, so it must be more accurate!).
+Because we're able to quantify our quantitative outlook (we now have 173% more data points than last time, so it must be more accurate!).
 But in doing so we become blind to the vital process or quality of expressing other aspects of the world in more creative, intuitive, subtle or nuanced ways.
 The world is not black and white, nor even shades of grey, but full of colour, texture and subtlety (like a Turner painting).

-Remember, it's not quantitive measurement that's at fault here (as I mentioned, that's often very useful!).
+Remember, it's not quantitative measurement that's at fault here (as I mentioned, that's often very useful!).
 Rather, it's our misplaced attention that's causing the problem.
 Such misplaced emphasis of attention inevitably leads to a crushingly banal and limited view of the world.